AdobeDocs/experience-platform.en/help/segmentation/api/segment-search.md

 ### Create provisioning requests

-You can create provisioning requests to enable Profile search on schemas by making a POST request to the `/search/provisioning/component/init` endpoint.
+You can create provisioning requests to enable Segment search on schemas by making a POST request to the `/search/provisioning/component/init` endpoint.

 **Request**